Skip to Content

 When to Call an RV Mechanic

-If you know anything about us, you know that we love a good DIY project, and we find it rewarding when we’re able to do everything we possibly can for ourselves.
-That noted, we also know that there are some situations that call out loudly for a certified RV technician, even for us.
-Which is why we often rely on professionals for maintenance and repair work on our RV’s chassis, like Cummins Coach Care.
+If you know anything about us, you know that we love a good DIY project and find it rewarding when we’re able to do everything possible for ourselves.
+That being said, we also recognize that certain situations clearly require a certified RV technician, even for us.
+This is why we often relied on professionals for maintenance and repair work on our motorhome’s chassis, like Cummins Coach Care.

 Our RV in front of Cummins Coach Care in Kamloops, BC

-As adept as we have become at maintaining and repairing our own RV after nearly two decades on the road, we know when it’s time to have important maintenance or repairs performed by top-notch professionals.
+As adept as we became at maintaining and repairing our own RV after more than two decades on the road, we’ve always known when it’s time to have important maintenance or repairs performed by top-notch professionals.

-But we also know that while there are many repairs that we’ll gladly tackle ourselves, those same tasks might be out of reach for a newer RVer.
-Having been newbies ourselves once, (yes – we can remember back that far!), we were intimidated by certain systems and even recognized that it wouldn’t be prudent for us to attempt certain maintenance or repair tasks on our own.
+However, we also know that while there are many repairs that we’ll gladly tackle ourselves, those same tasks might be out of reach for a newer RV owner.
+Having been newbies ourselves once (yes – we can remember back that far!), we were intimidated by specific systems and even recognized that it wouldn’t be prudent for us to attempt certain maintenance or repair tasks on our own.
+For instance:

-Some situations that require a visit to a good RV mechanic might include something as potentially dangerous as a propane leak or an issue with one of your propane-fueled appliances.
-Calling on a professional for this type of issue is a good way to reduce the risk of explosion.
-Of course, the first thing you should do in a situation like that is to mitigate the danger, in this case by shutting off the propane at the tank, as long as it’s possible to do so safely.
+• Some situations that require a visit to a good RV mechanic might include something as potentially dangerous as a propane leak or an issue with one of your propane-fueled appliances.
+Calling on a professional for this type of issue is a good way to reduce the risk of an explosion.
+Of course, the first thing you should do in a situation like that is to mitigate the danger (in this case by shutting off the propane at the tank), as long as it’s possible to do so safely.

-If you’re unsure of your ability to work with 12V and/or 120V electrical components, a call to a good RV mechanic will reduce the risk of electric shock or fire.
-Electrical systems can be complex, and unless you’re familiar and comfortable with an electrical repair, it’s best to call a pro so that once the repair is complete you and your family will be safe as you live and travel in your RV.
+• If you’re unsure of your ability to work with 12V DC and/or 120V AC electrical components, a call to a good RV mechanic will reduce the risk of electric shock or fire.
+Electrical systems can be complex, and unless you’re familiar and comfortable with electrical repairs, it’s best to call a pro so that once the repair is complete, you and your family will be safe as you live and travel in your RV.

 When to Perform DIY RV Repairs